Vinyl-Davyl/Vinyl-Davyl/README.md

 ### Not just your Ordinary DEV!

-- ✨ Why chase, When I'm the catch..
+- ✨ Why Chase, When I'm the catch..
 - 🔭 Working hard to Improve my Emotional Intelligence
 - 🌱 I’m currently Learning alot of things rn
 - 👯 Looking to Collaborate with other devs and contribute more to OpenSource